HertzDevil/famitracker-all/README.md

 # famitracker-all

 This repository contains every single public release of the official FamiTracker source code, verbatim.
-It also includes the initial version of the following
+It is created for archival purposes in the event that the FamiTracker website ceases to function.
+It also includes the initial version of the following forks:
-forks:
 [nsf-importer](http://famitracker.com/forum/posts.php?id=2284),
 [sweep-hack](http://famitracker.com/forum/posts.php?id=4653),
 [slimeball](http://famitracker.com/forum/posts.php?id=4362&pid=44500#44500),